 Dr Mehrnoosh Sadrzadeh

-Previously, I worked on algebraic and categorical models of multi-agent information flow.
-In particular, this work resulted in a sound and complete algebraic semantics and a cut-free sequent calculus with adjoint modalities for a positive and an intuitionistic fragment of dynamic epistemic logic.
-I also applied these logics to reason about epistemic scenarios such as learning by communication and navigation.
+Previously, I worked on algebraic and categorical models of multi-agent information flow, resulting in a sound and complete algebraic semantics and a cut-free sequent calculus with adjoint modalities for a positive and an intuitionistic fragment of dynamic epistemic logic.
+I applied these logics to reason about epistemic scenarios such as learning by communication and navigation.

 Topics of Interest